 Deals With Vagueness: Suitable for situations where data is not completely clear.

-Reasoning Similar To Humans: Predicts human-level decisions hence yields straightforward decisions.
+Reasoning Similar To Humans: Predicts human-level decisions, hence yielding straightforward choices.

-Extendable: The system is quite simple to scale by just incorporating several other rules.
+Extendable: The system is simple to scale by incorporating several other rules.

 Disadvantages:

-Challenges of Rule Formulation: There might be difficulties in terms of managing large rule bases.
+Challenges of Rule Formulation: There might be difficulties in managing large rule bases.

-Inaccurate Processes: For complicated systems, fuzzy logic will not exactly give an accurate form of a solution.
+Inaccurate Processes: Fuzzy logic will not give an accurate solution for complicated systems.

 Negative Transfer: Almost all fuzzy systems do not learn from data except when combined with others.